cat2neat/gopeek/README.md

        Wait(time.Millisecond)

 // Wait for goroutines
-// - created by the func in "github.com/cat2neat/gopeek/.*"
+// - created by a func that matches "gopeek_test.TestGoPeek.*"
 // - blocked by I/O (net poller) or Lock caused by sync primitives or time.Sleep
 // - the number of goroutines which satisfy the above conditions == 3 or >= 6
 // Return goroutines that satisfy the above all conditions or
-// Timeout after time.Millisecond passed if no goroutines satisfy such. gopeek.NewCondition().
+// Timeout after time.Millisecond passed if no goroutines satisfy. gopeek.NewCondition().
-       CreatedBy("github.com/cat2neat/gopeek/.*").
+       CreatedBy("gopeek_test.TestGoPeek.*").
        In(gopeek.StateWaitingIO, gopeek.StateWaitingLock, gopeek.StateSleeping).
        FilterByGoes(func(gs []stack.Gorotine) bool {
           return len(gs) == 3 || len(gs) >= 6